ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Future Plans-->
-## Future Plans <a id="future"></a>
+## Feature Plans <a id="future"></a>

-The following checklist outlines my general roadmap for this mod series.

 *If you would like to suggest a feature, [see contributions](#contribute).
 For upcoming releases, [view the latest changelog][framework-changelog].*

-### Feature Ideas (in no particular order)
+The following checklist outlines my general roadmap for this mod series.
 Please note that these ideas should not be taken as fixed commitments.
-Rather, they may change at any time and might even be dropped entirely.
-Nonetheless, I hope this provides a very general sense of where this mod project is headed.
+Rather, they could change at any time and may even be dropped entirely.
+Nonetheless, I hope this provides a general sense of where this project is headed in the long-term.

 - [x] Gradual seasonal weather
 	- [ ] Add more templates